David-Tam/ML-Wine-Quality-Prediction/README.md

 Please note that only **white** wine data is used here.

 The project will be presented into two parts: 1.
 Binary classification.
-2. Mulitclass Classification In general, the structure follows:
+2. Mulitclass Classification

+For each part, in general, the structure follows:

 **1. Data Access and threshold setting**